Jen Beattie

-Jennifer Patricia Beattie MBE (born 13 May 1991) is a Scottish professional footballer who plays for Arsenal of the FA WSL and the Scotland national team.
+Jennifer Patricia Beattie MBE (born 13 May 1991) is a retired Scottish professional footballer who played for Bay FC of the NWSL and the Scotland national team.
+Her other clubs include Celtic, Arsenal, Montpellier and Manchester City.
 Beattie is a tall, strong, right-footed player.
 Although typically a defender or midfielder, she is also an accomplished goalscorer.
-She is the daughter of former Scotland and British Lions rugby union player, John Beattie.
+She is the daughter of former Scotland and British Lions rugby union player John Beattie.

 Early life

 Beattie began playing football with her brother Johnnie and his friends, while at primary school.
 She was eventually selected to the Glasgow Primary School select team, as the only girl, and was named captain.
 Beattie then played with Hamilton Academical's boys' teams.

 Club career

 Queen's Park

 Beattie began her senior career in the Scottish Women's Premier League with Queen's Park FC Ladies as a 15-year-old.
 She helped the club reach the final of the Scottish Women's Premier League Cup in November 2007; Queen's Park lost 4–0 to a Hibernian Ladies team containing Beattie's future Arsenal teammate Kim Little.